DHTMLX/docs-diagram/docs/guides/diagram_editor/grid_area.md

     - *"addRowLast"* - to add a new row at the end of the swimlane;
     - *"addColumnLast"* - to add a new column at the end of the swimlane;
     - *"copy"* - to create a copy of the swimlane;
-    - *"remove"* - to delete the selected group;
+    - *"remove"* - to delete the selected swimlane;
 - resizing handles (pull the handles of the editable swimlane to change its sizes).

 Besides, there are the abilities to add, move, or remove columns or rows of the swimlane via the options of the context menu.
 The context menu will appear after the user clicks on the icon of a swimlane subheader.

 ![](../../assets/swimlane_contextmenu.png)

-Note, that the options of moving the first/last columns and rows are deactivated by internal settings of a swimlane.
+Note, that some options of moving the first/last columns and rows are deactivated by internal settings of a swimlane.

 ## Editing attributes of an item